StatPhysBio/HIVTreatmentOptimization/readme.md

 $ julia file.jl
 `

-2.) bayes_posterior.jl to generate posterior on the fiteness cost
+`bayes_posterior.jl` to generate posterior on the fiteness cost
 	function.
-This is stored in the same file snpanalysis.h5 3.) fit_reservoir.jl to perform the fitting
+This is stored in the same file snpanalysis.h5

+`fit_reservoir.jl` to perform the fitting
 	of the reservoir.
 You should be able to recover ξ = 2.1.

-4.) simulate_therapy.jl to simulate the result of viral rebounds and
+`simulate_therapy.jl` to simulate the result of viral rebounds and
 	compare optimal treatment.

-5.) discrepancy_stats.jl to generate the statistics used in the hypothesis testing 6.) linkage_simulations.jl to test the inference procedure
+`discrepancy_stats.jl` to generate the statistics used in the hypothesis testing

+`linkage_simulations.jl` to test the inference procedure
 	(calls the Tomoko.jl package which runs longer genomes with symmetric mutation rates)